vasiliy-klimkin/intro-to-react-w6d1/README.md

 JSX is a superset of Javascript.
 It lets embed Javascript in the HTML that we want our components to return.
 There are some rules to writing valid JSX.
 Here are some of them:

-1) All Tags must close
+1) All Tags must close.

 Good!

 ```jsx